Open post

 John Jacob Astor IV, as well as his valet Victor Robins, both perished.

-John Jacob Astor's body was recovered by the crew of the Mackay-Bennett on April 22, 1912, one of just over three hundred.
 The condition of his corpse remains a source of speculation, as it would likely indicate his precise cause of death: hypothermia, drowning, or--as rumor has dictated--the brute injury of being crushed by a falling funnel.

 NO. 124 – MALE – ESTIMATED AGE 50 – LIGHT HAIR & MOUSTACHE.